bbauska/bbauska/README.md

 - brians-resume.bauska.org for social icons - as well as <a href="https://github.com/bbauska/bbauska/edit/main/README.md">the one i'm on now;</a>.
 - is scss being utilized often enough?
 If not, remove from web sites.
 - silus youtube video subscriber count.
-  - background music (harry nillsson - nillson, schmillson - pop music primariy.  change it up.
+  - background music: harry nillsson - nillson, schmillson - pop music primariy.  change it up.
   - provide access to music database.
-  - provide access to movie database (tmdb.org) for other background options (yes/no/maybe?)
+  - provide access to movie database (tmdb.org) for other background options (yes/no/maybe?).
   - count (live) of views for the same live video of aurora borealis (northern lights) from finland.
   - count (live) of subscribers to both Silus Gaming World & Silus Spider.
   -